 SidecarTridge Multi-device File & Download Manager

-This microfirmware app for the SidecarTridge Multi-device enables you to browse, search, and download files from the public floppy image database, as well as manage files on your microSD card—all from a modern web interface.
+This microfirmware app for the SidecarTridge Multi-device lets you browse and download floppy images from the public database, manage files on your microSD card, and even work directly with Atari ST disk images—all from a browser-based UI that runs on your phone, tablet, or desktop.

 Table of contents